Updated November 18, 2020

 Colorado Governor Jared Polis extended the statewide mask mandate, requiring all individuals age 10 and above to wear masks while in indoor public spaces.
-This order will be in effect until at least September 13.

 Exceptions are made for individuals when seated at their tables in a restaurant.
 Masks must be worn when entering and exiting restaurants, going to the restroom, and any other time they are not seated at their table.
 Masks must be worn on public transport and when waiting for public transport; similar rules apply to rideshare services and other mass transport.
 Individuals who are unable to wear masks due to a health condition are exempt, as are individuals who are hearing impaired or communicating with someone who is hearing impaired.
 Violators will be subject to civil or criminal penalties, “including but not limited to prosecution for trespass.”
 Watch the press conference.